Bevy Version: | 0.9 | (outdated!) |

 Changed

-Also note that when you mutate a component, Bevy does not track if the new value is actually different from the old value.
+Also, when you mutate a component, Bevy does not check if the new value is actually different from the old value.
 It will always trigger the change detection.
 If you want to avoid that, simply check it yourself:

 fn update_player_xp(